-Financial Management Best Practise Requirements (MBRP) Financial Standard Operating Procedure (FSOP) FSO P Type Responsible Official FSOP Date Pro-rata depreciation on asserts that are sold or purchased during the financial year.
+Financial Management Best Practise Requirements (MBRP) Financial Standard Operating Procedure (FSOP) FSO P Type Responsible Official FSOP Date Recording depreciation and accumulated Pro-rata depreciation on asserts that are sold or purchased during the financial year.
 Accelerated /decelerated depreciation on assets where their useful lives are reviewed during the financial year and they are written off quicker or slower than originally anticipated.
 Refer to example 4 for an illustration of depreciation on an asset with significant parts.
-6 Recording depreciation and accumulated depreciation in the GL.
-The accumulated depreciation account is a statement of financial position item (an asset provision).
+Ensure that a depreciation GL account is created.
+AP Manager: Date at which 6 depreciation in the GL The accumulated depreciation account is a statement of financial position item (an asset provision).
 This account balance reflects the depreciation charge that has been expensed or capitalized since the assets was available for use.
 The balance on the accumulated depreciation account can never exceed the cost or valuation of the specific item to which it relates.
-Ensure that a depreciation GL account is created.
 Ensure that, for each category of PPE, corresponding accumulated depreciation accounts are created.
-AP Manager: Assets Date at which GRAP is implemented and thereafter ongoing
+7. Assets GRAP is implemented and thereafter ongoing